nblauch/heudiconv_example/README.md

 - environment variable BIDS=\<top level directory containing bids experiments\>
 - at least one subject of data inside $BIDS/$experiment/sourcedata

-The DICOM folders in sourcedata can be the poorly named '1', '2', ... folders from fileserver2.
+The DICOM folders in sourcedata/sub-${sub_id} can be the poorly named '1', '2', ... folders from fileserver2.
 My script will attempt to rename them using the Tarrlab script renameDicomSeries.m (author: Austin Marcus)

+It assumes no session format but can easily be modified to take a session argument and organize into session specific folders

 To convert a subject with ID '01' for BIDS experiment 'lateralization':
 `. do_heudiconv.sh -s 01 -e lateralization`